slimphp/Slim/README.markdown

 ## License

-The Slim Framework is released under the MIT public license.
+The Slim Framework is released under the MIT license.

 <http://www.slimframework.com/license>